This is a best prospect industry sector for this country. Includes a market overview and trade data.

 - Many organizations are dependent on a limited number of digital infrastructure service providers, which means that the social impact of disruption is large.

-Due to dramatic increases in cyber attacks and cybercrime over the past two years, there is significant demand for cybersecurity services and software in both public and private sectors.
+Due to dramatic increases in cyber attacks and cybercrime over the past two years (421% since 2016), there is significant demand for cybersecurity services and software in both the public and private sectors.
+2021 reached the highest number of cases, totaling 794 complaints, 68% were scams.
+2020 closed with 423 cases of extortion.
 According to cybersecurity experts, U.S. companies have dominated the cybersecurity sector with about 60% share of the total market.
 Companies present in the market include Fortinet, Arbor, Palo Alto Symantec, Cisco, Netscout, and McAfee.
 Major competitors include Israel (CSI, ObserveIT, Guardicore) and some European companies, including Necsia from Spain.

 There are currently no tangible figures on the size of the Panamanian cybersecurity market.
 This is due to the difficulty in discerning cybersecurity spending from general IT spending for both public and private sectors.